Search

 Let’s talk about the aspect that will depend on you, because beyond the equipment, sailing in a wingfoil in light implies a certain technical level and some important notions.

-Either you pump only with the wing, or pump yourself with only the foil and the board, or you learn to synchronize the pumping of the kite with the foil to be more efficient.
+Either pump you only with the wing, or pump you with only the foil and the board, or you learn to synchronize the pumping of the wing with the foil to be more efficient.
 When you try to answer the question of how to sail a wingfoil in light winds, you have to address the question of the technique of pumping in foil.

 1. Wing pumping